webaudiomodules/sdk-parammgr/README.md

 # Parameter Manager

-This document provides a description of the Parameter Manager used in the `WebAudioModule` [SDK](https://github.com/53js/webaudiomodule/tree/master/packages/sdk), and a guide to handle parameters in an `WebAudioModule` with the Parameter Manager.
+This document provides a description of the Parameter Manager used for the `WebAudioModule` [SDK](https://github.com/webaudiomodules/sdk), and a guide to handle parameters in an `WebAudioModule` with the Parameter Manager.

 ### Motivation